ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/auth-workflow.md

 When the user clicks on the "Sign On" button in the Login view, we need to dispatch the `login` action along with the credentials.
 If the login fails, we need to display an error message.

-The first thing we are going to need to do in the test is create a store that can be injected.
-For our purposes, all we really care about is that it has a mocked `dispatch()`.
+The first thing we are going to need to do in the test is make sure our store is available.
+For our purposes, we also need to make sure it has a mocked `dispatch()`.
 Here is the synposis of the changes to the setup code:

-- import `flushPromises` and `createStore`
+- import `flushPromises` and our `store`
-- define a variable for the store
-- create the store
 - mock the `store.dispatch`
 - add `store` to the plugins when mounting the component